 - Installer packages have been updated for new operating system versions with support for ARM64

 - 4 new experimental features and 2 experimental features promoted to mainstream

 - A number of breaking changes that improve usability

 Using scripts in Intune

-Before IME can automatically install when a PowerShell script or Win32 app is assigned to the user or device, a few prerequisites should be met:
+Before IME can automatically install, when a PowerShell script or a Win32 app is assigned to the device or user, a few prerequisites should be met:

 - Windows 10 version 1607 or later, Windows 10 version 1709 or later for devices enrolled using bulk auto-enrollment.